venovako/KogAcc/README.md

 # KogAcc
-A portable 2x2 Kogbetliantz-type SVD.
+A portable Kogbetliantz-type SVD method for general matrices of order two.

 (... work in progress ...)